 Module 4: Policy and Decision-Making Processes and Tools

 19 - 29 November 2019

-- Through case studies and scenario based role-play, you will deconstruct the policy making process to better understand the context within which policies get made, who influences the decisions, and how they are evaluated.
-Through a foresight scenario exercise, you will develop your own policy-making methodology to add to your toolkit, while honing your advocacy and communication skills.
-You’ll leave skilled at assessing different options for action, better equipped to make considered decisions and leading your team to success.
+- Through case studies and innovative methodologies, you will deconstruct the policy-making process to better understand how policies are made, who influences decisions, and how they are evaluated.
+Through foresight (scenario) and design-thinking, you will develop your own policy-making methodology to add to your toolkit, while honing your advocacy and communication skills.
+You will leave skilled at assessing different options for action, better equipped to make considered decisions and leading your team to success.